India-Abhishek/DSA_Java/oops/opps/01_Readme.md

-    abstration can be achived by two ways 5.3.1.Abstract class = if a method is defined as abstract then its inharate class must  define the method body(implimentation). we cant create a object of a abstract class.
+    abstration can be achived by two ways 5.3.1.Abstract class = if a method is defined as abstract then its inharate class must  define the method body(implimentation). we can't create a object of a abstract class.

     i.e.
     abstract class Car{